 Online public search went live in May 2016 and office copy request functionality in August 2016.
-A court user registered as an E-Filer will automatically have access to this function and should use it where possible.
-A court user who is not an E-Filer, but wishes to use this function should register for an account on the Electronic Working website www.ce-file.uk.
-Once approved, parties will be able, upon payment of the relevant fee, to carry out a search of the Rolls Buildings Register of Claims as permitted under PD 5.4B and request office copies.
-A non-party may make a request for copies of documents to which they are entitled as set out in.
-PD 5.4C.
-In addition, in due course parties and non-parties will be able to inspect the electronic record on one of the terminals being installed in the Rolls Building.
+A court user registered as an "E-Filer" will automatically have access to this function and should use it where possible.
+A court user who is not an E-Filer, but wishes to use this function, should register for an account on the Electronic Working website www.ce-file.uk.
+Once approved, parties will be able, upon payment of the relevant fee, to carry out a search of the Rolls Buildings Register of Claims or request office copies.
+A party to the case may make a request for copies of documents to which they are entitled under CPR 5.4B.
+A non-party may make a request for copies of documents to which they are entitled as set out in PD 5.4C.
+In addition, parties and non-parties are able to inspect the electronic record on one of the terminals in the Rolls Building.